yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en: But before we start, just a warning.
 en: Learning vim will be painful at first.
 en: It will take time.
-en: It will be a lot like playing a music instrument.
+en: It will be a lot like playing a musical instrument.
 en: Don't expect to be more efficient with vim than with another editor in less than 3 days.
 en: In fact it will certainly take 2 weeks instead of 3 days.
 fr: Avant de commencer, un message pour vous prévenir.